Carbide: Methanides

 Methanides are a subset of carbides distinguished by their tendency to decompose in water producing methane.
 Three examples are aluminium carbide Al4C3, magnesium carbide Mg2C and beryllium carbide Be2C.

 Transition metal carbides are not saline: their reaction with water is very slow and is usually neglected.
 For example, depending on surface porosity, 5–30 atomic layers of titanium carbide are hydrolyzed, forming methane within 5 minutes at ambient conditions, following by saturation of the reaction.

 Note that methanide in this context is a trivial historical name.
 According to the IUPAC systematic naming conventions, a compound such as NaCH3 would be termed a "methanide", although this compound is often called methylsodium.
+See Methyl group#Methyl anion for more information about the CH3- anion.

 Acetylides/ethynides

 Several carbides are assumed to be salts of the acetylide anion C2(2–) (also called percarbide, by analogy with peroxide), which has a triple bond between the two carbon atoms.
 Alkali metals, alkaline earth metals, and lanthanoid metals form acetylides, for example, sodium carbide Na2C2, calcium carbide CaC2, and LaC2.
 Lanthanides also form carbides (sesquicarbides, see below) with formula M2C3.
 Metals from group 11 also tend to form acetylides, such as copper(I) acetylide and silver acetylide.
 Carbides of the actinide elements, which have stoichiometry MC2 and M2C3, are also described as salt-like derivatives of C2(2-).

 The C–C triple bond length ranges from 119.2 pm in CaC2 (similar to ethyne), to 130.3 pm in LaC2 and 134 pm in UC2.
 The bonding in LaC2 has been described in terms of LaIII with the extra electron delocalised into the antibonding orbital on C2(2-), explaining the metallic conduction.